griffinmilsap/ezmsg-bthid/README.md

     (ezmsg-bthid) # ezmsg-bthid install -y
     # reboot
     ```

     Note that in the script above, ezmsg-bthid is installed to a special virtual environment in `/opt`.
 This is because `ezmsg-bthid serve` must be executed as `root`, and the `systemd` service files that the installer places involve running code from `ezmsg-bthid` _as root during boot_.
+Running services as root (especially ones that handle ports) comes with a host of caveats and cautions.  _The server could use a good review before deploying this module in production environments._

 ## Uninstall
+Assuming the module was installed in the virtual environment in `/opt` as described above, this should do the trick:
 ```
 sudo /opt/ezmsg-bthid/bin/ezmsg-bthid uninstall
 ```
+Additionally:
+* Revert the changes to `/lib/systemd/system/bluetooth.service` and reload the systemctl daemon and restart `bluetooth.service`
+* Delete the virtual environment: `rm -rf /opt/ezmsg-bthid`

 # Pairing
 You will need to pair your client device with the ezmsg-bthid server before you can successfully control the client with virtual HID instruments.
-The ezmsg-bthid server comes with a pairing agent that should simplify this process, but on the off chance it doesn't work as advertised, the following instructions may help
+The ezmsg-bthid server comes with a pairing agent that should simplify this process, but on the off chance it doesn't work as advertised, the following instructions may help you troubleshoot

-1. Make sure the `ezmsg-bthid` daemon service is up and running.
+* Make sure the `ezmsg-bthid` daemon service is up and running.
 You can check with`sudo systemctl status ezmsg-bthid.service`.
 It turns out most clients only check what the server's capabilities are once on pairing, if you make changes to the server, you'll need to forget the device and re-pair

+### Manual Pairing
+This shouldn't really be necessary, because the ezmsg-bthid daemon manages its own pairing agent and ensures the device is discoverable, but on the off-chance the bluez dbus API changes again, here's how you can manually pair a client device with the server.
-2. Run `bluetoothctl` on the same machine that your service is running on and enter the following commands which will cause your Bluetooth adapter to be discoverable under the device's hostname for 3 minutes:
+1. Run `bluetoothctl` on the same machine that your service is running on and enter the following commands which will cause your Bluetooth adapter to be discoverable under the device's hostname for 3 minutes:
     `default-agent`
     `discoverable on`
-3. On your client device, pair a new Bluetooth device during the discoverable period.
+2. On your client device, pair a new Bluetooth device during the discoverable period.
 Again, the device should show up with the hostname of your server as the Bluetooth device name.
-4. Accept pairing information on the client side __and__ on the server side at roughly the same time by typing `yes` in the `bluetoothctl` session once the pairing request comes up
+3. Accept pairing information on the client side __and__ on the server side at roughly the same time by typing `yes` in the `bluetoothctl` session once the pairing request comes up
-5. `exit` out of `bluetoothctl`; as long as its up, it'll ask you to re-pair the client device every time it connects.
+4. `exit` out of `bluetoothctl`; as long as its up, it'll ask you to re-pair the client device every time it connects.

-## Test HID devices
+## Test HID capabilities
-The `ezmsg-bthid` module comes with a few built-in examples that make it easy to test out the bluetooth connection.
+The `ezmsg-bthid` module comes with a few built-in examples that make it easy to test out the Bluetooth connection.
+These examples should also be enlightening and demonstrate how to send properly formatted reports to the server.
 * `python -m ezmsg.bthid.examples.rel_mouse` should move client cursor around in circles
 * `python -m ezmsg.bthid.examples.type_message` should type messages on the client device
 * `python -m ezmsg.bthid.examples.absolute_pointer` should send absolute mouse-move messages to fling the cursor around your screen in a preset spiral pattern